|Pilot 2nd Lt Harry F. Harrison, Jr. O-671650 (MIA / KIA) TX

 MIA May 21, 1944 at 8:00am

 Built by Bell in Buffalo, New York.
 Delivered to the U.S. Army Air Force (USAAF) as P-39Q-5-BE Airacobra serial number 42-20351.
-Disassembled and shipped overseas and reassembled.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 On November 24, 1943 assigned 5th Air Force, 71st Tactical Reconnaissance Group (71st TRG), 82nd Tactical Reconnaissance Squadron (82nd TRS).
 Assigned to Lt.
 William A. Shomo with crew chief Ralph Winkle of Milwaukee.
 Nicknamed "Snooks" and painted in yellow on the right side on the nose.
 This aircraft was one of six that bore this nickname.

 In late November, 1943 operated from Horanda Airfield near Dobodura.
 On January 1, 1944 this Airacobra had an engine change, performed by crew chief Ralph Winkle and MSgt W. E. Ursprung.

 On March 12, 1944, this Airacobra made a belly landing on Marston Mat / Pierced Steel Planking (PSP).
 Afterwards, repaired and returned to flying.
 When lost, engine V-1710-85 serial number 42-98196.
 Weapon serial numbers noted in the Missing Air Crew Report (MACR).

 On May 21, 1944 took off 2nd Lt Harry F. Harrison, Jr. from Saidor Airfield on a mission to strafe anti-aircraft positions in the Hansa Bay area.
 Last seen preparing to make a pass at several huts on Awar Point at about 8:00am.
 Last seen three miles from the target, heading inland.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).